Explore Snoopy and the Peanuts in Sonoma County 2-Day Itinerary

 For those traveling with children (or the young at heart), next door to the Schulz museum you'll find the Children's Museum of Sonoma County, with interactive, hands-on exhibits and experiences focused on art, nature, and science.
 Or, if you want to stretch your legs and explore the Schulz property a bit more, there's a baseball diamond and a cement slab for roller hockey just north of the Schulz museum's parking lot.

-While Schulz spent a quite a bit of his time in his studio, the ice rink, and the Warm Puppy Café, he was also a frequent visitor to the nearby Coddingtown Mall, where he would spend hours in a bookstore.
+While Schulz spent a quite a bit of his time in his studio, the ice rink, and the Warm Puppy Café, he was also a frequent visitor to the nearby Coddingtown shopping mall, where he would spend hours in a bookstore.
 Unfortunately the bookstore is gone now, but just inside the mall entrance next to Whole Foods you'll find fiberglass statues of Charlie Brown and Snoopy keeping watch by a colorful play area designed for children under 42 inches tall, with padded benches where parents can sit and watch.

 If you didn’t get something to eat at the Warm Puppy Café, Whole Foods offers an abundant salad and hot-food bar, as well as a deli.
 There's also a wide variety of restaurants in the mall and the surrounding neighborhood.